Skip to main content

 50K

-After way too many conversations with the Park and what is and isn't available, we collectively agreed that the 50K will be 2 loops of the 25K route, but with the second loop the reverse of the first.
-We know that is not ideal but given all the things going on at the Park, it's a compromise they are willing to accept.
-At least you'll get to see it all from a different perspective.
+After a lot of discussion, we collectively agreed that the 50K will again be 2 loops of the 25K route, but with the second loop the reverse of the first.
+It seemed to go well last year, and enabled us to mange things more readily.
+At least you'll hopefully know where you're going and get to see it all from a different perspective.

 GPX File: https://www.viewgpx.com/route/RaZa8KUP